Vim Color Schemes: How to Configure

 Built-in Vim Color Schemes

-When you install Vim, it selects a standard color scheme based on your terminal's appearance settings.
+Upon installation, Vim starts with a default color scheme based on the terminal's appearance settings.

 The text editor uses a default scheme, which depends on whether a light or dark terminal is used.
 The default Vim color scheme in a light terminal is peachpuff.
 In a dark terminal, the initial color scheme is ron.